Chapter 24:

 Asagiri stretched her legs out over the grass and sighed.
 "All just one big mess.
 But yeah, that's why GiGs are pretty much our only line of defense.
 We're not exactly direct action against DeLightfuls, so Cardinal hasn't activated the Dead Man's Switch—yet."

 It was still hard to believe one man could be holding the lives of millions hostage.
-Even if only a portion of members between the fake, casual, and true DeLightfuls committed suicide on his command, Japan would still be eviscerated.
-Considering how most DeLightfuls were young as well, unleashing Dead Man's Switch might insure the country's eventual extinction.
+Even if only a portion of followers between the fake, casual, and true DeLightfuls committed suicide on his command, Japan would still be eviscerated.
+Considering how most DeLightfuls were young as well, unleashing Dead Man's Switch might insure the country's eventual demise.

-'We desire to spread the beauty of death across the country, and eventually the world.'
+'Spreading the beauty of death across the world is our long-term goal.'
 Noriko's words resurrected in my head.
-'Cardinal already laid the groundwork for how we'll grow unfettered, hopefully transforming into something akin to religion one day.'
+'Cardinal already laid the groundwork for how we'll grow unfettered, then maybe transform into a religion one day.'

-Seven long years later, Noriko's prophecy had been fulfilled in full.
+Seven long years later, Noriko's prophecy had almost been fulfilled.
 Is it something she regretted now though?
 And could her former status as Madonna be our only real weapon to counter Cardinal?

 "It'll take a miracle to stop DeLightfuls now," Asagiri said.
 "I heard they already have a foothold in Africa too.
-Once they infect more of America or Europe, the Dead Man's Switch could be pointed at anyone."
+Once they infect more of America or Europe, the Dead Man's Switch could be pointed at any government."

 "But isn't that a contradiction?"
 I blurted, remembering one of Noriko's points.
-"DeLightfuls never tell anyone to commit suicide, so why would Cardinal issue a command that goes against their principles?"
+"DeLightfuls never tell anyone to commit suicide, so why would Cardinal issue a decree that goes against their principles?"

 "Strange yeah, but if the country's literal existence was at stake, would you wanna call his bluff?"

-"Well, whatever," she said, bringing her knees to her chest.
-"Now you're caught up to why we exist and why I am how I am; all that jazz."
+"Whatever though," she said, bringing her knees to her chest.
+"Now you're caught up to why we exist and why I am how I am.
+All that jazz."

 I wanted to move away from the subject of high stakes.
 "It all does make stuff feel a little artificial though.
 If your job really is to basically keep me happy, no wonder you got close to me so fast."

 "Mm.
 It's true, I cracked jokes and let you flirt with me right from day one so we could bond faster, but those things are pretty much my personality anyway.
-That's why I said I was happy you were my client; I could be myself around you, which helps keep my mind off DeLightfuls."
+That's why I said I was happy you were my client.
+I could be myself around you, which helps keep my mind off DeLightfulness."

 "So would you say our entire relationship is more of a lie than it already was?"
-I said as I tried reading her face.
+I said while I tried reading her face.
+The sparkles in her eyes were mesmerizing, but she seemed to ignore my question.

-She seemed to ignore me.
-"My main goal as a government-issued girlfriend is to rectify my client's pessimistic mental state, if any, and keep them away from DeLightfulness.
+"My main goal as a government-issued girlfriend is to rectify the client's pessimism, if any, and keep them away from DeLightfulness.
 This is basically our only way to slow down Cardinal's agenda, so we gotta take it seriously."

 "Sure doesn't feel that way with how much of a mooch you've been," I joked.